What is Cheque?

-The cheque is an instrument with an unconditional order, addressed to the banker.
-It is signed by the person who has deposited cash in the bank.
-A cheque can be issued for a current account or the savings account and can be used to deposit or pay money to other people through the bank account.
+A cheque is an instrument with an unconditional order in writing, addressed to the bank to pay a specific sum of money to the bearer or to the person or entity named as the payee.
+A cheque can be issued for a current account or a savings account and can be used to deposit or pay money to other people through the bank account.

 Every cheque is unique and contains a unique cheque number, MICR, and IFSC code.
-There are a total of five parties involved in the cheque.
+The issuing party is called the drawer of the cheque, and the one it is issued to is called the payee.

 Here are the detailed characteristics of a cheque: